reactabular/reactabular/packages/virtualized/README.md

-`reactabular-virtualized` works in conjunction with `reactabular-sticky` and provides virtualization.
+`@reactabular/virtualized` works in conjunction with `reactabular-sticky` and provides virtualization.
 The idea is that instead of rendering all table cells, it renders only ones visible at the viewport.
 This improves performance significantly with larger datasets.

 > If you want extra logging during development, set `window.LOG_VIRTUALIZED = true` at console.